xPloits3c/Revolt/README.md

 # All tools you need
 - You can install one at time.
-- You can install all package.
+- You can install all tools.

 ![sceglieinstalla](https://github.com/xPloits3c/Revolt/assets/153435050/4a9c16ad-8acd-4291-b7a2-ee0d97c9948c)